camunda/camunda-docs-manual/content/reference/cmmn11/markers/manual-activation-rule.md

   main:
     identifier: "cmmn-ref-markers-manual-activation"
     parent: "cmmn-ref-markers"
-    pre: "Controls whether a Task must be manually activated by a users."
+    pre: "Controls whether a Task must be manually activated by a user."

 ---